 Someone perfectly explained why depression makes people so tired

-Depression knows no social status, knows no educational background, knows no ‘success.’
+Depression knows no social status, knows no educational background, and no “success.”
 It can be referred to as an invisible illness since it is a mental issue invisible to the eye.
 It is a concern you may not be aware of unless people talk to you directly and openly about it.

 So how do we know if someone we love or someone we know is battling against depression?
-A 22-year old visual artist and mental health advocate, Pauline Palita shared a way of spotting people with depression in her Twitter account.
+A 22-year-old visual artist and mental health advocate, Pauline Palita shared a way of spotting people with depression on her Twitter account.

-As someone who also has her own fare share of silent battles, Pauline shared that people who have a mental issue always feel tired.
+As someone who also has her own fair share of silent battles, Pauline shared that people who have a mental issue, like depression, always feel tired.
 Wondering why?

-Because people with mental issue have brains stuck in overdrive and have a great amount of difficulty unwinding to fall asleep at night.
+Because people with mental issues have brains stuck in overdrive and have a great amount of difficulty unwinding to fall asleep at night.

 Pauline added that it only takes an average of 7 minutes for a person to fall asleep.
 But for those who are battling depression and other mental health issues, it takes an average of an hour in order to fall asleep.
 Just imagine how that feels like for someone who is already tired from work, only to still exert an effort just to relax their brain.

-Those with depression and mental health issue often have disturbed sleep, those who often have to toss and turn a lot of times and sleep is still of no avail.
+Those with depression and mental health issues often have disturbed sleep, and those who often have to toss and turn a lot of times and sleep is still of no avail.

-According to the National Institute of Mental Health, 16 million of adults in the United States suffered from one major depressive episode in year 2012.
-While as per World Health Organization, there are over 350 million of people all over the world suffering from depression.
+According to the National Institute of Mental Health, 16 million adults in the United States suffered from one major depressive episode in the year 2012.
+As per the World Health Organization, there are over 350 million people all over the world suffering from depression.

-Most of those with depression is having second thoughts of sharing their feelings with other people.
-Because they are afraid to be misunderstood.
-They are anxious that their concern would be dismissed as nonsense.
+Most of those with depression are having second thoughts about sharing their feelings with other people.
+Because they are afraid to be misunderstood, they are anxious that their concern would be dismissed as nonsense.

 Here are other emotional and physical manifestations or warning signs shared by the National Institute of Mental Health that could help you spot people silently suffering from depression and mental health issues: